watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 * Provide SRv6-aware network service functions: to achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SR-aware network service functions.
 * Represent the service function chain as an SR Policy: achieving SFC and QoS requirements through the Segment List.
 * Applying SR Policy per flow: classifies the target flow and adopts SR policy at SR source nodes using PBR.
-* Allow user-defined behavior extentions: allows user-defined functions using End.AN to improve the programmability of SRv6 network services.
-Abstraction of behavior implementation using AN reduces implementation cost compared to user-defined behavior.
+* Allow user-defined behavior extensions: allows user-defined functions using End.AN to improve the programmability of SRv6 network services.
+Abstraction of behavior implementation using AN reduces implementation costs compared to user-defined behavior.

 {{!RFC7665}} outlines a procedure in which each packet is classified by the service classification function, then forwarded to the Service Function Forwarder, and subsequently delivered to a specific network service function.
 In the SRv6 native SFC architecture, the SRv6 SR source node classifies the flow and forwards it to a specific SRv6 Service Function Node by specifying a Segment List that represents a particular Service Function Chain.